sonipuneet/page-optimization/README.md

 People sometimes create messy code and that can slow your website considerably.
 It also helps to minify your code.
 Here’s Google’s recommendation:
-    To minify HTML, you can use PageSpeed Insights Chrome Extension to generate an optimized version of your HTML code.
+<ul><li>To minify HTML, you can use PageSpeed Insights Chrome Extension to generate an optimized version of your HTML code.
 Run the analysis against your HTML page and browse to the ‘Minify HTML’ rule.
-Click on ‘See optimized content’ to get the optimized HTML code.
+Click on ‘See optimized content’ to get the optimized HTML code.</li>
-    To minify CSS, you can try YUI Compressor and cssmin.js.
+<li>To minify CSS, you can try YUI Compressor and cssmin.js.</li>
-    To minify JavaScript, try the Closure Compiler, JSMin or the YUI Compressor.
-You can create a build process that uses these tools to minify and rename the development files and save them to a production directory.
+<li> To minify JavaScript, try the Closure Compiler, JSMin or the YUI Compressor.
+You can create a build process that uses these tools to minify and rename the development files and save them to a production directory.</li></ul>

 6. Optimize images
 7. Optimize CSS Delivery